reapercurls/valentines/README.md

-# Will You Be My Valentine? 💝
+# Will You Be My Boyfriend? 💝
-This project is a playful and interactive webpage designed to creatively ask someone to be your Valentine.
+This project is a playful and interactive webpage designed to creatively ask someone to be your Boyfriend.
 With cute visuals and dynamic elements, it adds a fun and memorable touch to the experience!

 <img src="images/bugcat_capoo.gif" alt="Bugcat Capoo GIF">